 As the Local Mental Health and Intellectual and Developmental Disability Authority, Integral Care strengthens our community by supporting our most important asset, our people, to achieve well-being.
 Integral Care provides individuals with high quality mental health care, collaborates with community partners to strengthen programs and systems, and works to raise awareness of mental health issues in our community.

 Integral Care’s mission is to improve the lives of people affected by behavioral health and developmental and/or intellectual challenges.

-Integral Care will strive to uphold core values related to people, integrity, excellence and leadership.
+Integral Care will strive to uphold core values related to people, integrity, excellence, leadership and transparency.

 Integral Care’s greatest strength is people – our clients, their families, our staff and the community.
 We promote a culture built on trust, respect, teamwork, communication, creativity and collaboration in an environment that fosters equal opportunity for everyone.

 Integral Care delivers on its promises and is accountable for its performance by working towards open and honest dialogue with clients and staff, while cooperating within and across organizations to deliver the most positive outcomes.

 Integral Care collaborates, advocates, educates, and trains across systems and the community to build support for people living with behavioral health and IDD needs.

 In 1963, President Kennedy signed the Community Mental Health Act.
 The Act helped establish community mental health centers throughout the country – bringing care for people living with mental illness out of institutions and back into the community.
 Integral Care, formerly the Austin-Travis County Mental Health Mental Retardation Center, has worked for five decades to make that bold vision a reality in Travis County.